Choosing and Declaring Your Area of Emphasis

 If You’re Looking at Graduate or Professional Schools

-If you’re thinking about a graduate or professional school in a particular field, it may not be sufficient only to have an area of emphasis in that field—you also need to make sure you cover any specific prerequisites for those programs.
+If you’re thinking about a graduate or professional school in a particular field, you need to make sure you cover any specific prerequisites for those programs.
 Your advisors and faculty can help you plan how to incorporate these into your studies.